zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

  ```

 ### Payouts
-The endpoint allows business to send money to constomers.
+The endpoint allows businesses to send money to customers.
 To implement it in our gem we will need a method `payouts` in `Mygem` class.
-The method will accept `category`,`amount`,`recipient_no` and `reference`  parameters.
+The method will accept `category`, `amount`, `recipient_no` and `reference`  parameters.
 The user consuming the gem will need to pass the arguments when making call to this method.

 ```ruby
 def self.payouts(category,amount,recipient_no,reference)